 What are Varicose Veins?

-Varicose veins are leg veins which do not pump blood effectively back to the heart and can be often seen as bulging veins just underneath your skin on either leg.
-These varicose veins have valves in them which are not working effectively so that blood which is meant to be pushed towards the heart, leaks downwards toward the legs.
-There are other leg veins which are still working, so blood does eventually arrive through other routes to your heart.
-However, varicose veins do exert added pressure on your circulatory system.
+Varicose veins are leg veins that do not pump blood effectively up the legs to the heart.
+They are often seen as bulging veins just underneath your skin on either or both legs.
+All veins contain small valves that propel blood up the body towards the heart.
+However sometimes these valves don’t work properly, so that blood that is meant to be pushed towards the heart moves or “leaks” instead downwards in the legs due to gravity.
+The extra pressure inside the veins causes them to bulge outwards.
+There are other leg veins that are still working properly, so your blood does eventually arrive through other routes to your heart.
+Apart from being unsightly, these leaky veins effect your circulatory system in a negative way.